 2. Salon Kazumi

-A few shops away from Tempura Endo, colorist Kazumi Morton—also originally from Kyoto—has just opened a Zen haircare studio where she practices (and teaches) Japanese hair-straightening methods and a unique extensions process that few in the country are certified to administer.
+A few shops away from Tempura Endo, colorist Kazumi Morton—also originally from Kyoto—has just opened a Zen haircare studio, Salon Kazumi, where she practices (and teaches) Japanese hair-straightening methods and a unique extensions process that few in the country are certified to administer.
 She’s also the person behind Root Vanish, a handy color-correcting brush for touch-ups on the go that has a cult following.
 The salon is also a go-to spot for products from Japan’s best-selling haircare brand, Milbon.

 3. Tomoko Spa

 Completely under the radar, Tomoko Spa will make you feel like you’re at a ryokan in Japan—right down to the no-shoes policy, hushed tones, and deep wooden soaking tubs.
 The spa’s staff pours tea from a traditional Japanese teapot in the waiting room, and you’ll continue to have tea before, during, and after your treatment.
 Try the full-body hot stone and sake massage, which will leave you relaxed and your skin silky smooth.
 As a bonus, every treatment begins with a complimentary foot soak/massage and ends with a mochi (rice cake) snack.

 At about $395 per person without sake, Urasawa (on Rodeo Drive in the Rodeo Collection), is the top sushi ticket in town.
 Inside the minimalist space, chef Hiroyuki Urasawa slices prize Tokyo toro (tuna belly) with precision for 30-course meals that usually include fish flown in from Japan, caviar, and gold flakes.